 Another celebrated film, which also lost out for Best Picture that year (to “Titanic” — what were we thinking?!?), sprung from another equally renowned novel by James Ellroy.
 The neo-noir classic L.A.
 Confidential (recently reviewed by J.D.), Curtis Hanson’s stellar adaptation (scored by Jerry Goldsmith), showcased Starr’s torchy rendition1 one better through film montage.
 Backing the composite of scenes, the ballad’s sound effect from the unequal game of chance, “The Big Six” or “Wheel of Fortune”, is melodiously telling.
-As detectives Ed Exley and Jack Vincennes swim about in the serendipitous and corrupting fortunes within Capt.
-Dudley Smith’s LAPD, Pierce Patchett’s business, and the city of Los Angeles of the 1950s, Officer “Bud” Wright is caught under the spell of call-girl Lynn Bracken.
+As detectives Ed Exley and Jack Vincennes swim about in the serendipitous and corrupting fortunes of Capt.
+Dudley Smith’s LAPD, Pierce Patchett’s businesses, and the city of Los Angeles of the 1950s, Officer “Bud” White is caught under the spell of call-girl Lynn Bracken.
 Ultimately, amidst the unscrupulous dealings going down, it’s this isolated pair who’ll fulfill the love song’s sentimental lyrics onscreen:

 I’ll not dream of winning fortune or fame